 High-performance managed: $80-200/month offers advanced caching, enterprise-grade security, phone support, and SLA guarantees.
 E-commerce sites and high-traffic blogs need this tier.

-Compare this to DIY costs for equivalent performance and reliability, and managed hosting often breaks even or saves money – before factoring in your time.
+Compare this to DIY costs for equivalent performance and reliability, and managed hosting often breaks even or saves money, before you even price your time.

 When DIY WordPress Hosting Makes Sense